top of page

 Modern life doesn’t help.

 Your nervous system never resets.
+Your attention never stabilizes.

-Research is consistent:
+Research is clear:

 • People are happier when they’re present.